lk-geimfari/lk-geimfari.github.io/_posts/2023-05-13-solid-python.md

 In this article, we have explored the SOLID principles and their implementation in Python.
 We have discussed how the *SRP* can help in creating more organized and manageable classes, and how the *OCP* can make our code more extensible.
 We have also examined the LSP to achieve more flexible code, the ISP for maintainable code, and even had a bit of fun disarming civilians.
-Finally, we have explored how the *DIP* can increase code reusability and ensure its robustness.
+Finally, we have explored how the *DIP* can increase code reusability.

 That's all for today.
 See you next time!